 - Dr Michelle Richey – Lecturer in Technology and Entrepreneurship

 - Natalie Sermon – University Teacher; MBA Internships Coordinator

 - Kate Broadhurst – University Teacher

 The Glendonbrook Centre room

 Lord Glendonbrook is a British businessman and life peer who rose to prominence as the founder of British Midland Airways, better known as BMI.

 A former Channel 4 chairman, Lord Glendonbrook was awarded the CBE in 1986 and knighted in 1991.
 He received an Honorary Degree from Loughborough University in 1989.

-Through his charitable foundation, Lord Glendonbrook supports a range of causes throughout the world, including providing the initial funding to open The Glendonbrook Centre for Enterprise Development at Loughborough University as well as funding a number of Doctoral fellowships at the University.
+Through his charitable foundation, Lord Glendonbrook supports a range of causes throughout the world, including providing the initial funding for Enterprise@SBE, formerly known as the Glendonbrook Centre for Enterprise Development, as well as funding a number of doctoral fellowships at the University.